What Does OEE

 Drill down and see what downtime reasons are affecting performance and availability so that I can try and solve issues.

-See how productivity differs across different shift. -
+See how productivity differs across different shifts.

 How does FourJaw OEE Machine Monitoring benefit shop floor managers?